jjmccollum/jude-nmf/README.md

 ### Getting Set Up

-The `nmf_classifier` module requires Python 3.5+ and the following packages:
+The `nmf_classifier` module runs in Python 3.5+ and requires the following packages:

 * `pandas`
 * `sklearn`